Jan Pogány: Biography

-He is a graduate of cello and conducting studies in Richard Strauss Conservatory in Munich (Germany).
-He studied at the Music Academy in Wroclaw (Poland).
-He works with numerous orchestras such as the ones Germany, Japan, Korea, Germany, Greece, Poland as well as opera companies.
+Pogány was 23 June 1960 in Kołobrzeg.
+He is a graduate of cello and conducting studies in Richard Strauss Conservatory in Munich, Germany).
+He studied at the Music Academy in Wrocław, Poland.
+He works with numerous orchestras such as the ones Germany, Japan, South Korea, Greece, Poland as well as opera companies.

 He founded the Polish Chamber Orchestra Camerata-Wrocław.
-He was Director General of the International Brahms Festival Wroclaw.
+He was Director General of the International Brahms Festival Wrocław.